 By the solemn vows of poverty, chastity and obedience, she commits herself to a “life of allegiance to Jesus Christ”.
 They are her unconditional response to God’s love for her and

 His call to her.

-The formation period consists in three main stages: postulancy from six months to one year, novitiate from one year to two years, and temporary profession for three years.
+The formation period consists of three main stages: postulancy for one year, noviciate for two years, and temporary profession for five years.
 The length of these stages varies somewhat from monastery to monastery.
 Before postulancy there is a live-in experience with us, not longer than three months.

 1- The presence of a Carmelite vocation and call to a life of prayer